 Jacob's Ladder - Policies & Procedures

-Tuition is continuous throughout the year and guarantees a reservation at Jacob’s Ladder at Central Synagogue.
-Tuition can be paid either in full at the beginning of the year, unhealthy or in three payments on August 4, November 3 and February 8.
+Tuition is continuous throughout the year and guarantees a reservation at Jacob’s Ladder at Central Synagogue - Beth Emeth.
+Tuition can be paid either in full at the beginning of the year, or in three payments in August, November and February 8.
 Tuition is due in full on March 1.
 There are no refunds in tuition for absences, illness or vacation days observed throughout the year.

 At dismissal time, children are released at the classroom door solely to those persons who have been approved by the parent.
 A list of persons permitted to pick up your child must be on file in the office.
 If you are deviating from your normal pick-up schedule, you must send in a written note or phone in your changes for the day.
 Persons unfamiliar to our office staff or classroom personnel must be prepared to show photo identification in the school office.
 A copy of any legal custody arrangements or legal restraining orders MUST BE ON FILE in the office!
 We will not release your child to anyone other than you without written consent!